Paper – Part 1: What is Printmaking Paper

 In the US, paper weight is measured in ‘lbs’ – pounds.

-There is a difference in how the actual gsm or lbs weights are determined.
+The US lbs paper weight is measured differently to gsm.
 I’m not going in to that here, but Strathmore shares a great online article that does explain the difference.

 Regular photocopy of Bond paper is around 80gsm, or 20lbs, per sheet.